apiobuild/platform/content/blog/starting-an-online-store-with-chopin-and-instagram.md

 ## Use Case: Atelier EHOI

 [Atelier EHOI](https://tinyurl.com/Atelier-EHOI) is a boutique bakery in the New York/New Jersey area.
 They already established presence on [Facebook](https://www.facebook.com/atelierehoi-115683523541293/) and [Instagram](https://www.instagram.com/atelierehoi/).
-Prior to using Chopin, they were collecting orders through google form which makes the transition painless, as they are already familiar with google products.
+Prior to using Chopin, they were collecting orders through google form which makes the transition seamless, as they are already familiar with google products.

 [Visit their Chopin site!](tinyurl.com/Atelier-EHOI)